‘Jane the Virgin’ creator sees tears, closure for show’s end

 - AP FACT CHECK: Global warming hasn't gone away despite cold

+As for the final episode, Urman said she’s intent on providing “a real sense of closure.”
+She said she’s feeling pressure to say goodbye in the right way and wants to “stick the landing.”

+The fifth season of “Jane the Virgin,” which begins March 27, has much to resolve.
+Last season closed with Jane, who’s contemplating marriage to Rafael (Justin Baldoni), learning that her late husband Michael (Brett Dier) may have made a miraculous comeback.

-The fifth season of “Jane the Virgin” begins March 27 and will conclude this summer.
-A finale date has yet to be announced.
+The mystery of Michael’s apparent return will be explored in early episodes of season five, which will conclude this summer.
+The finale date has yet to be announced.

+There may be a spinoff, a telenovela anthology series with Rodriguez and Urman serving as executive producers.
+CW has ordered a pilot for series consideration, with cast members yet to be announced.
+Rodriguez will be heard if not seen on it, narrating stories based on fictional novels written by her “Jane the Virgin” character.